Develop Your Network

 In-Person Networking

 There are many different ways to build your network.
 One way to network face-to-face is to attend networking events that allow you to interact with new people.
-There are networking events hosted by professional associations, as well as career conferences, industry trade shows, and even alumni networking events.
+There are networking events hosted by professional associations, industry trade shows, career conferences, CC's Alumni and Family Relations, and even the CC Career Center.

-Networking emails are any communication you send to someone via email, LinkedIn, or Tiger Link to learn more about their career, search for opportunities, request a meeting, or follow up after meeting them.
+Networking communication is any message you send to someone via email, LinkedIn, Tiger Link, or social media platforms to learn more about their career, search for opportunities, request a meeting, or follow up after meeting them.

-• Keep your message as brief as possible, but remember to ask for what you're looking for (an informational interview, leads on opportunities, etc.)
+- Keep your message brief, but remember to ask for what you're looking for (an informational interview, leads on opportunities, advice, etc.)

 Following Up